Sub-Architecture Ensemble Pruning in Neural Architecture Search: Abstract

 \section{Abstract}

-Neural architecture search (NAS) is gaining more and more attention in recent years due to its flexibility and the remarkable capability of reducing the burden of neural network design.
-To achieve better performance, however, the searching process usually costs massive computation, which might not be affordable to researchers and practitioners.
-While recent attempts have employed ensemble learning methods to mitigate the enormous computation, an essential characteristic of diversity in ensemble methods is missed out, causing more similar sub-architectures to be gathered and potential redundancy in the final ensemble architecture.
-To bridge this gap, we propose a pruning method for NAS ensembles, named as ``\emph{\propfull{} (}\propabbr{}\emph{)}.''
-It targets to utilize diversity and achieve sub-ensemble architectures in a smaller size with comparable performance to the unpruned ensemble architectures.
-Three possible solutions are proposed to decide which sub-architectures should be pruned during the searching process.
-Experimental results demonstrate the effectiveness of the proposed method in largely reducing the size of ensemble architectures while maintaining the final performance.
-Moreover, distinct deeper architectures could be discovered if the searched sub-architectures are not diverse enough.
+Neural architecture search (NAS) is gaining more and more attention in recent years due to its flexibility and remarkable capability to reduce the burden of neural network design.
+To achieve better performance, however, the searching process usually costs massive computations that might not be affordable for researchers and practitioners.
+While recent attempts have employed ensemble learning methods to mitigate the enormous computational cost, however, they neglect a key property of ensemble methods, namely diversity, which leads to collecting more similar sub-architectures with potential redundancy in the final design.
+To tackle this problem, we propose a pruning method for NAS ensembles called ``\emph{\propfull{} (}\propabbr{}\emph{)}.''
+It targets to leverage diversity and to achieve sub-ensemble architectures at a smaller size with comparable performance to ensemble architectures that are not pruned.
+Three possible solutions are proposed to decide which sub-architectures to prune during the searching process.
+Experimental results exhibit the effectiveness of the proposed method by largely reducing the number of sub-architectures without degrading the performance.